TexasInstruments/edgeai-tensorlab/projects_edgeai/BEVDet/README.md

 ## Introduction

-We implement and provide the results and checkpoints on the NuScenes dataset.  <!-- The result can be found in [Object Detection Zoo](../../docs/det3d_modelzoo.md) -->
+We implement and provide the results and checkpoints on the NuScenes and PandaSet dataset.  <!-- The result can be found in [Object Detection Zoo](../../docs/det3d_modelzoo.md) -->

 ## Dataset Preperation